 In the grazing land, large numbers of the domestic animals are allowed to go outdoor for grazing, where the animals consume the wild vegetation as per their desire.

 The grounds are mainly utilized for animal production in grazing lands.
-The grass is allowed to rest, thereby giving the turn to other vegetation through rotation.
-It is the inclusion of the woodland and the cropland which produces the forages for the animals.
+The grass is allowed to rest, turning to other vegetation through rotation.
+It is the inclusion of the woodland and the cropland that produces the animals’ forages.

 Conservation of rangelands, grazing lands, and the pasture lands